Disc herniations are common with auto accidents

 What is the cause of disc herniations?

 Part of your treatment may also include some of the following: therapeutic exercises, mechanical traction, electric stimulation, ultrasound, and ice or heat therapy.
 Massage therapy & myofascial release techniques may also be used in conjunction with these other therapies in order to get the best results.
 Also, the doctor may arrange for on-site evaluation of your workout routine and/or workplace to correct improper ergonomic conditions.
 Since this may be which is aggravating your condition.
-If you have symptoms of disc injury or a “pinched nerve”, schedule with us as quickly as possible.
+If you have symptoms of disc injury or a “nerve impingement”, schedule with us as quickly as possible.
 In the event that your condition requires medical attention, an appointment to the appropriate referral should be made promptly.

-Disc herniation treatment in Dade, Broward and Palm Beach counties:
+Disc herniation treatment in Miami-Dade county: